amitkushwaha001/Online-Library-Management-System/README.md

 Start MySQL Server

 Create the Database
-Log in to your MySQL server and create the database: CREATE DATABASE library_management;
+Log in to your MySQL server and create the database: CREATE DATABASE OnlineLibraryManagement;

 ## Update the Database Configuration
 Modify the db.properties file located in src/main/resources with your MySQL credentials: